Image Description Elements

 be configured to apply only for a certain architecture.
 In this

-attribute with a value as it is reported
+case, specify the arch attribute with a value as it is reported

-by uname -m
+by uname -m.

 The mandatory image version must be a three-part version number of the format: Major.Minor.Release.
-In case of changes to the image description the following rules should apply:
+In case of changes to the image description, the following rules should apply:

 For smaller image modifications that do not add or remove any new packages, only the release number is incremented.
 The XML description file(